mvolkmann/blog/src/alfred.md

     pid=$(lsof -n -iTCP:$1 -sTCP:LISTEN -t)
     if [[ $pid ]]; then
       kill $pid
-    fi
+      echo -n Process $pid was killed.
+    else
+      echo -n No process is listening on port $1. fi
     ```

   - Click the Save button.
   - Drag a line from "Keyword" box to the "Run Script" box to connect them.

+  - Right-click on the workflow canvas and select Outputs ...
+Post Notification.
+    This will display a notification dialog
+    that displays the output of the script.
+  - In the dialog that appears, enter a title (ex.
+"Kill Listening Process")
+    and text (ex. "{query}").
+  - Click the Save button.
+  - Drag a line from "Run Script" box
+    to the "Post Notification" box to connect them.

+  - Right-click on the workflow canvas and select Outputs ...
+Play Sound.
+  - In the dialog that appears, select a sound (ex.
+Tink).
+  - Click the Save button.
+  - Drag a line from "Run Script" box
+    to the "Play Sound" box to connect them.

 To run this workflow, open the Alfred search box
 and enter "`klp {port-number}`".